dbddv01/GPT2Explorer/README.md

 See help.txt with the GPT2Explorer.zip file for more detailed installations information and usage.

-24.12.2020 - Recompiled with new bootloader to lowert false-positive of heuristics anti-virus reactions.
+24.12.2020 - Recompiled with new bootloader to lower false-positive reactions of anti-virus working with heuristic rules.

 23-12-2020 - Updated version 0.02 uploaded.
 Minor changes for better stability.
            - NoFilter.flt set by default & Help text also uploaded to Github.